akshay-na/akshay-na/README.md

 # Hello, I'm Akshay!

-My name is Akshay N, a Blockchain Developer from India.
-I am deeply in love with shell, blockchain, web3 and remote work.
-Improving open-source projects, one commit at a time.
-You can on find me at [LinkedIn][3].
+I'm Akshay N, a passionate Software Developer based in India.
+With a profound love for shell scripting, blockchain technology, and the exciting world of web3, I thrive on leveraging these cutting-edge technologies to build innovative solutions.
+As a firm believer in the power of open-source, I actively contribute to various projects, constantly striving to make a positive impact one commit at a time.
+With a strong background in remote work, I bring a dedicated and self-motivated approach to every project I undertake.
+Let's connect on [LinkedIn][3] and explore the endless possibilities of collaboration and growth in this ever-evolving tech landscape.

 </br>